Once a new year is in full swing, I typically take some time to reevaluate my habits and goals.

 It might look like it was created with minimal effort.

-So, today I want to explore what makes a good writer while you’re in Draft Mode, especially the nonsensical nature of most drafts.
+So, today I want to explore what makes a good writer while you’re in Draft Mode, and highlight the nonsensical nature of most drafts.

 The first version of an article typically just needs to translate an idea into some words.

 Here’s a sample of one of mine.

 My handwriting is sloppy.
 There’s no logical order.
 It’s simply what I needed to start crafting my thoughts … and it eventually led to the post you’re reading right now.

 If you look closely at the image above (please don’t), you’ll see that the term “Necessary Mess” was originally “ugly draft.”
 Ultimately, “Necessary Mess” felt more precise.

 Your version of the Necessary Mess might look completely different.
 It could be a bulleted list or a collection of digital notes.
 Regardless of the format, embracing it helps relieve some of the tension of getting started on a project.

 Check out these four pillars of a Necessary Mess that you can incorporate into your writing practice.